 7. A change of clothes

-Since you don’t know how long your partner will be in labor—or whether you’ll get messy if you’re involved in the birthing process—it’s a good idea to bring an extra outfit.
+Since you don’t know how long your partner will be in labor—or whether you’ll get messy if you’re involved in the birthing process—it’s a good idea to bring extra comfortable clothes for both you and your partner.
+Consider packing some comfortable pajamas and a robe for mom to change into after the delivery for added comfort during the hospital stay.
 A sweatshirt or throw blanket could also come in handy, since hospital rooms can be a bit chilly.
 You may also end up sleeping in a chair in the hospital room!

 8. Reusable bottles